robin-rpr/calos/doc/clearly-run.rst

 * :code:`--join-tag` sets the tag that names the peer group.
-The default is environment variable :code:`SLURM_STEP_ID`, if defined; otherwise, the PID of :code:`ch-run`’s parent.
-Tags can be re-used for peer groups that start at different times, i.e., once all peer :code:`ch-run` have replaced themselves with the user command, the tag can be re-used.
+The default is environment variable :code:`SLURM_STEP_ID`, if defined; otherwise, the PID of :code:`clearly run`’s parent.
+Tags can be re-used for peer groups that start at different times, i.e., once all peer :code:`clearly run` have replaced themselves with the user command, the tag can be re-used.

 Caveats: